kohirens/docker-circleci-go/README.md

 # Docker CircleCI Go

-A Golang image for CircleCI.
-The image also has a few tool baked in that the official CircleCI image does not have, such as:
+A Golang image for CircleCI with a few tools baked in that the official CircleCI image does not have, such as:

 * [Kohirens Git-tool-belt]